node-red/node-red-nodes/hardware/Arduino/README.md

 See the [main documentation](http://nodered.org/docs/hardware/arduino.html) for details and examples of how to use this node.

-See list of changes and latest features (with pictures) at: [NR's forum](https://discourse.nodered.org/t/announce-node-red-node-arduino-firmata-remastered-v1-3-3/96317).

 Install
 -------

-Either use the Menu - Manage Palette option, or run the following command in your Node-RED user directory - typically `~/.node-red`
+Either use the Menu - Manage Palette option or run the following command in your Node-RED user directory - typically `~/.node-red`

     npm i --unsafe-perm node-red-node-arduino